There are seven different types of bail bonds available to defendants in Pennsylvania. The seven different types of

 Recognizance Release Bonds

 Recognizance release bonds are one of the most accessible kinds of bonds.
 In a recognizance release, you won’t have to pay anything.
 All you have to do is make a promise to show up for all your appointed court dates.
 But, how do you go about getting a recognizance bond?

 Just like citation release bonds, the arresting officer provides a recognizance release at their discretion.
 You can’t request one, and you can’t use one unless the arresting officer deems it appropriate.

 Immigration Bail Bonds

 Immigration bail bonds are exceedingly complicated.
 They are only available to non-residents of the United States.
 There are stringent rules, regulations, and requirements behind immigration bail bonds.

 Because immigration bail bonds are so exceptionally complex, we recommend that you do not try and navigate them independently.
 Instead, enlist the services of our professional bondsmen.
 We know all the ins and outs of immigration bail, and we’re always standing by to help.

 Federal Bail Bonds

 As the name suggests, federal bail bonds are bail bonds for federal offenses.

-If accused of a felony, then the only type of bail bond available to you will be federal bail bonds.
+If accused of a felony, the only type of bail bond available to you will be federal bail bonds.
 For help with federal bail bonds, you can always rely on the ABC Bail Bonds bondsmen for assistance.

 Need Help?
 Contact ABC Bail Bonds